Gyro-trix/pantry-pal-frontend/README.md

 - Have admin see all storages/recipes, Level 2 users see only their own storages/recipes

 ### Known issues
-- Overly large images in recipes can trigger a local storage character limit in browser
+- Overly large images in recipes can trigger a local storage character limit in browser, can I check base 64 for size?
+- Fix up UI where image uploads are in UserSettings and EditStorage